-- Make the Sticky Orange Topping: Place the sugar, water, scraped vanilla seeds and vanilla pod halves in a large oven-proof non-stick or cast iron skillet.
+- Make the Sticky Orange Topping: Place the sugar, water, scraped vanilla seeds and vanilla pod halves in a large oven-proof non-stick or cast iron skillet and set it over medium heat.
 A 12-inch cast iron skillet is perfect.
 Stir until the sugar is dissolved.
 Turn off the heat.

 - Remove the vanilla pod halves.
 Arrange the oranges in the pan.
 Create a design that you want for the top of your cake.
 If the oranges overlap a little bit, that's fine but don't make multiple layers because you want all the oranges to get saturated.
 If you have extra orange slices, leave them off.
 Turn the heat to medium-low and simmer for 15 minutes, until the oranges are softened.
 Realign any oranges that moved around.
 Remove pan from the heat.